Marissa is the writer of ThePracticalMommy and the blog Mommy Knows What's Best. She is a stay-at-home mom to four and was a teacher.

 Advice for New Mothers

-Becoming a new mom is a unique experience for a woman.
-Not only does she give up nine months of her life carrying her baby, she also dedicates the rest of her life caring for and loving her child.
-While doing this, she strives to be a good mom, one who is successful in every parenting endeavor she encounters.
+Becoming a new mom is a unique experience.
+Not only do you give up nine months of your life carrying your baby, you also dedicate the rest of your life to caring for and loving your child.
+While doing this, you strive to be a good mom, one who is successful in every parenting endeavor you encounter.

 Why is My Baby Crying?

 Trust Your Instincts